Flotomate/product_docs/source/contract-management/searching-contracts.rst

 Searching Contracts
 *******************

-Flotomate gives you two broad ways to search Contracts in the :doc:`Contract List View <contract-list-view>`.
+Motadata gives you two broad ways to search Contracts in the :doc:`Contract List View <contract-list-view>`.

 -  Using custom and predefined filters.